victoriyaforsythe/PyRayHF/docs/index.rst

 ..
-PyRAY documentation main file.
+PyRayHF documentation main file.
 Remember that it should at least contain the root `toctree` directive.

-Welcome to the PyRAY documentation
+Welcome to the PyRayHF documentation
 ==================================

-This documentation describes the PyRAY module.
+This documentation describes the PyRayHF module.

 .. toctree::
    :maxdepth: -1